robert-lindsey/WCRP/README.md

     ./bin/find_skills --datafile dataset.txt --savefile map_estimate_skills.txt --map_estimate

-will run the Gibbs sampler on the data in dataset.txt using default settings.
+will run the MCMC algorithm on the data in dataset.txt using default settings.
 It'll then save the maximum a posteriori (MAP) estimate of the skill assignments to the file map_estimate_skills.txt.
 The ith entry in map_skills.txt is the skill ID of item i.

 #### Sampling the posterior distribution over skill assignments